vitalif/dynamic-virtual-scroll/README.md

 Good news, everyone: we have a solution!

 It is render-agnostic and implemented in this library.
 Basically, this library only does the maths for you while letting you render your component yourself.
 You can use it with React, Angular, pure JS or any other framework you want to.
+You can implement lists and grids (tables) with it.
 It works smoothly, does not break built-in browser scrolling and even works on mobile devices.

 # Usage